tnowak22/e50/rpi/README.md

 Next, we'll install the python libraries that are needed.

-    pip3 install RPi.GPIO paramiko
+    pip3 install RPi.GPIO

 The `RPi.GPIO` library will allow us to control the motor using the Raspberry Pi's general purpose input output pins.
 This will be used to interface with the motor driver.

+***

+*this could possibly be in its own section/ folder dedicated for setting up the Windows PC*

+## Python - Windows PC

+In addition, we need to install python on the Windows PC that will be running the VNA software and connecting to the Raspberry Pi.
+This can be done by navigating to the python organization's [website](https://www.python.org/downloads/windows/) and downloading the desired version.
+Installing python on Windows should automatically install the pip package manager.

-The `paramiko` library includes a ssh client that can be built directly into any script.
-This will be used to execute a script on the Raspberry Pi when we want to advance the receive antenna after collecting data.&#x20;
+Finally, on the Windows PC, we need to install the `paramiko` python library.
+This library allows us to initialize a ssh client in any script.
+This will allow us to automatically log in to the Raspberry Pi and then execute the script that will move the motor after we have collected data.&#x20;

+To install the paramiko library, in the command line, run:

+    pip3 install paramiko

+***